-At this point, the module is compiled and installed in
+At this point, the package is compiled and installed in

 ~/local/numexpr/2.0.1/bin as well.
 To ensure Python can locate these files, we need to modify our environment.

-The most immediate way - but the one that must be repeated every time you wish to use the module - is to manually modify your environment.
+The most immediate way -- but the one that must be repeated every time you wish to use the package -- is to manually modify your environment.
 If files are installed in the "bin" directory, you'll need to add it to your path.
 As before, these examples are for bash, and may have to be modified for other shells.
 Also, you will have to modify the directories to match your install location.

-We don't really recommend this option, as it is less flexible, and can cause conflicts with system software.
-But, if you want, you can modify your .bashrc (or similar file, depending on your shell) to set these environment variables automatically.
+We don't recommend this option, as it is less flexible and can cause conflicts with system software.
+But if you want, you can modify your .bashrc (or similar file, depending on your shell) to set these environment variables automatically.
 Be extra careful; making a mistake in .bashrc (or similar) can destroy your login environment in a way that will require a system administrator to fix.
 To do this, you can copy the lines above modifying

 $PYTHONPATH into .bashrc.
-Remember - test them interactively first!
+Remember to test them interactively first.
 If you destroy your shell interactively, the fix is as simple as logging out and then logging back in.
 If you break your login environment, you'll have to get our help to fix it.

 Make a module (recommended!)

 This is the most complicated option, but it is also the most flexible, as you can have multiple versions of this particular software installed and specify at run-time which one to use.
 This is incredibly useful if a major feature changes that would break old code, for example.
 You can see our tutorial on writing modules here, but the important variables to modify are, again,